-3. Show her simple children’s books about new babies.
+3. Involve children in pregnancy with children’s books about new babies.

 4. Tell older toddlers and preschoolers about the baby early on in the pregnancy.

-The older the child, the sooner you can tell him; very young children may be confused or disappointed when the baby fails to arrive the next day.
+The older they are, the sooner you can involve children in pregnancy.
+Very young children may be confused or disappointed when the baby fails to arrive the next day after you tell them.
 With an older toddler or preschooler, try all of the toddler suggestions above, and in addition, use the diagrams in books on birth to talk about how the baby is growing, month by month.
 You’ll be surprised by questions like “What part did baby grow today, mom?”

-Depending on the age and level of understanding, tell your child how you feel while you are pregnant.
-You might say, “Baby needs a lot of energy to grow, and that’s why mom is tired and sleeps a lot…” Or, “The hormones baby needs to grow make mommy feel funny…”
+Depending on the age and level of understanding, involve children in pregnancy by telling them how you feel while you are pregnant.
+You might say, “Baby needs a lot of energy to grow, and that’s why mom is tired and sleeps a lot” or, “The hormones baby needs to grow make mommy feel funny.”